Gdansk makes you feel like a treasure hunter who’s just discovered an old wooden chest full of amber jewelry.

 Since we only spent one full day in each city, even if we were there for 5 days (long train rides between the cities + an unfortunate air travel schedule), we couldn’t dedicate the deserved attention to street artworks in Poland.
 Still, I found some interesting murals in each city.

 Here are some of the beautiful random finds in Gdansk:

-Places to visit on my next trip to Gdansk
+Places to visit on our next trip to Gdansk

 - Gdansk Beaches: Jelitkovo, Sopot, Stogi